Before contacting the Research Capability Manger, read 'The Process' document under Application information (to the right).

-Building future expertise across the water industry is the key focus of the WaterRA Education Program.
+Building future expertise across the water industry is the key focus of the WaterRA Student Program.
 The Program aims to build capacity and capability in high quality research to support the Australian water community and facilitate knowledge transfer and uptake of research.

 Bringing together universities, students and water utilities, WaterRA supports the training of young industry professionals to help build long term operational excellence.
 The program enables graduates to carry out research through student projects with the aim of encouraging participants to:

 - Select the water industry as a career path

 - Hands-on experience - labs, the field etc

 - Evolving from the CRC for Water Quality and Treatment Education &Training Program (CRCWQT) the initiative has delivered 90 per cent of its graduates into employment across the water industry.